What we're about

 MEETING TIME AND LOCATION

-We meet monthly on the third Monday of the month in King of Prussia, PA at Peppers Restaurant just north of the King of Prussia Mall.
-The address is: 239 Town Center Rd, King of Prussia, PA 19406.
+We meet monthly on the third Monday of the month in Wayne, PA at Black Powder Tavern, across from the Gateway Shopping Center.
+The address is: 1164 Valley Forge Rd, Wayne, PA 19087.
 The meeting officially starts at 7 pm and the programming begins around 7:30 pm but many people show up as early as 6:15 pm to eat and socialize.
 Meetings typically go on until 9 but some people stay a bit longer for more socializing.
 They kick us out at 10 pm.

 We have a great private room that is well lit and our serving staff is fantastic.
 You are expected to buy your meal...it's how we get such a great room.
-Peppers offers a selection of four meals: one chicken, one meat, one past and one salad.
-The meal includes appetizer, the meal and vegetable or substitute, unlimited soft drinks and dessert.
-The meal is $15 plus tip and gratuity (total $19).
+The Black Powder Tavern offers a varied menu and bar, and you can order whatever you like.
 Please don't expect you can just avoid this: it is a requirement of attendance and our getting the great room.

 Our programming alternates between critique and presentations designed to help writers better their craft and assist with getting published.
 Every other month, we host guest speakers who are published writers or experts in some area related to writing and publishing.
 Even those guests who come to present on a specific genre should be of interest to most of the group, as much of the core information applies across genre.
 On occasion, our guests lead group writing exercises.